sannek/sketch/README.md

 ## Improvements

-Thinking ahead beyond this hackathon, there are some things that could (should) probably be improved and expanded on:
+Thinking beyond this hackathon, there are many things that could (should) probably be improved and expanded on:

 - [ ] Animation!
+- [ ] Text
 - [ ] Math and Random helper modules (simple wrappers & maybe some nice noise implementations?)
 - [ ] Allow setting random seeds and persisting those so screen/png are the same result
 - [ ] Interaction??